Veettai Paaru Naattai Paaru: Themes

 According to critic Malini Mannath, the film intends to convey the message, "Set your own house in order, and then go out to set your country right".

 Soundtrack

 The soundtrack was composed by Deva, with lyrics by Siva.

 Release and reception

 Veettai Paaru Naattai Paaru was released on 5 February 1994.
 Malini Mannath wrote in The Indian Express on 11 February 1994, "The treatment is light-hearted in the first half and one is quite happy with the punch lines and quips that keep one entertained.
 But the second half has not even these."
-She criticised the performance of Saravanan and the treatment of Ranjitha, but praised the performance of Vijay and the comedy subplot featuring R. Sundarrajan and Chithra.
+She criticised the performance of Saravanan and the treatment of Ranjitha, but praised the performance of Vijay and the comedy subplot featuring Sundarrajan and Chithra.
 K. Vijiyan of New Straits Times wrote on 2 July 1994, "Do not miss this one if you love politics and follow political events in India with relish."
 Thulasi of Kalki appreciated the message in the film, but criticised the filmmaking style.